 Collect information from the designer’s past projects and testimonials.
 It’s not enough that the designer executed some beautiful spaces.
 Each client is unique, so were the designer’s solutions cookie-cutter or were they carefully tailored to that client’s specific needs?
 Does the finished space reflect the designer’s personality or the homeowner’s personality?
 How satisfied were the clients with the experience?

 Consider if the designer is a good listener.
 The designer’s first task is to absorb a ton of information from the homeowner, so being a good listener is a must.

 Look at the designer’s past projects.
-If the designer has a diverse portfolio then there is a greater chance that they are open to client input and carefully considers the client’s personal taste.
+If the designer has a diverse portfolio then there is a greater chance that they are open to client input and carefully consider the client’s personal taste.

 Ask about philosophy: How does the designer perceive their role?
 Do they work with a sledgehammer or by finesse?
 Is it evident who will feel at home in the space—is it you or the designer?
 Remember: a talented designer is able to identify and express your personal style—even if you cannot articulate it yourself.

 Finally, a responsible designer will let you know whether your project is a good fit for their firm.
 If your prospective designer shows interest in your project, ask why they feel that you and your project are a good match.

 Next up in our “Finding a Designer” series: Experience Match.